s0nerik/context_plus/packages/context_watch/README.md

   ...
 }
 ```
-This will ensure that all conditional `watch()`'es are discarded each `build`.
-Calling `context.unwatch()` doesn't
-incur any performance penalty, so feel free to call it unconditionally in all your `build` methods whenever you need.
+This will guarantee that the `InheritedContextWatch` is triggered the next time `context` is built, even if
+no `watch()` calls are made now, giving it a chance to cancel the no longer `watch()`'ed observable subscriptions.
+Calling `context.unwatch()` doesn't incur any performance penalty.

 ### Performance